• Skip to primary navigation

 • Top each stuffed mirliton with a sprinkling of breadcrumbs and a small tab of butter.

-• Place the baking dish in a preheated 350 degree fahrenheit oven for 30 minutes or until browned on top.
+• Place the baking dish in a preheated 350-degree Fahrenheit oven for 30 minutes or until browned on top.
+Remove from the oven and let it sit for 5 to 10 minutes.

 Recipe Notes

-1 cup of ground ham is approximately 5 ½ ounces of ham, pregrind.
+1 cup of ground ham is approximately 6 ounces of ham, pregrind.
 If you do not have a grinder or a small food processor, simply chop the ham as fine as you can get it.
-This is the perfect use for leftover ham, but I do not recommend using leftover Honey Ham.
-Although the Honey Ham works, I find the flavor of the ham seasoning can conflict with the savory flavor profile we are creating.

 Calories: 166kcal | Carbohydrates: 19g | Protein: 11g | Fat: 6g | Saturated Fat: 3g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.2g | Cholesterol: 63mg | Sodium: 701mg | Potassium: 278mg | Fiber: 3g | Sugar: 4g | Vitamin A: 533IU | Vitamin C: 20mg | Calcium: 77mg | Iron: 1mg